The views expressed in our content reflect individual perspectives and do not represent the official views of the Baha'i Faith.

 In the United States and in Western countries, Baha’is traditionally observed the two birthdays on November 12 and October 20, the historical dates fixed for these days on the solar calendar.
 But in 2014 a significant shift took place—Baha’is all over the world, including the Western countries, began celebrating these joyous holy days according to a new, unique melding of the solar and the lunar calendars.
 Instead of relying solely on either calendar, Baha’is now celebrate the Twin Holy Days eight lunar months from the Baha’i New Year, which occurs on the vernal equinox of the solar year, usually March 21.

 This year the Twin Holy Birthdays fall on November 8 and 9, and next year, in 2019—when Baha’is will mark the 200th anniversary of the birth of the Bab—they will fall on October 28th and 29th.
-Just as the Baha’i teachings reconcile and unite the religions, so too do they unite and reconcile the world’s calendars, adapting the lunar and solar observances into one:
+Just as the Baha’i teachings reconcile and unite the religions, so too do they unite and reconcile the world’s calendars, adapting the lunar and solar observances into one.
+The Universal House of Justice, the global governing body of the Baha’i Faith, wrote:

 You’re invited!
 When Baha’is celebrate these happy occasions, everyone is welcome.
 At the worldwide Baha’i gatherings for the birth of the Bab today, and the birth of Baha’u’llah tomorrow, happiness and celebration will prevail.
 Smiles will proliferate, music will play, friends will come together, children will laugh, warm fellowship will fill the air—and refreshments will definitely be served.